-Stella studied the Cree language at the Carnegie Centre in Vancouver and currently studies Cree at the Native Canadian Centre of Toronto where she volunteers as co-coordinator with Carol Jeffries of the Cree class at N.C.C.T. led by Susan Hunter.
+Stella studied the Cree language at the Carnegie Centre in Vancouver, then at the Native Canadian Centre of Toronto, where she studied N & L dialects, volunteered, was an Elder's Helper and substitute Cree teacher.
 In July 2012 she attended Cree Immersion through First Nations University of Canada at University of Saskatchewan in Saskatoon, studying the Y (Plains Cree) dialect.

 Stella was one of 24 artist educators from across Ontario to participate in a pilot Artist Educator Course - an Indigenous perspective on arts education, with the support of elders, the Royal Conservatory of Music, The Ontario Arts Council, and the Debajehmujig Theatre Group on Manitoulin Island in May 2014.

-She is writing an illustrated memoir: Plastic Squeeze-Toy Carrot.
+She is currently writing a memoir.
 Claims that she is learning to play the clarinet have been investigated and have proven false.